stasl0217/FuzzQE-code/README.md

 ## Reference
 Please refer to our paper if you find the resources useful.

 Xuelu Chen, Ziniu Hu, Yizhou Sun.
-Probabilistic Box Embeddings for Uncertain Knowledge Graph Reasoning. *Proceedings of the Thirty-sixth AAAI Conference on Artificial Intelligence (AAAI), 2022.*
+Fuzzy Logic based Logical Query Answering on Knowledge Graphs. *Proceedings of the Thirty-sixth AAAI Conference on Artificial Intelligence (AAAI), 2022.*